 Spaces have their own level of control for anonymous users that can be controlled independently of whatever access is granted at the site level.
 Unlike logged-in users who get access to everything unless manually restricted, anonymous users start with no access and must be manually given access.

-Although space permissions can be granted to anonymous users at any time, anonymous access must be enabled at the site level for anonymous users to successfully access the space.
+Although space permissions can be granted to anonymous users at any time, anonymous access must be enable at the site level for anonymous users to successfully access the space.

 To give anonymous users space access:

 Go to the space you want to make public.

 In the Space permissions card, select General.

 Scroll to the Anonymous Access section at the bottom of the page and check the box for all permissions you want to grant anonymous users.
 (To make the space view only for all anonymous users, only check the box under View.)